mecid/mecid.github.io/_posts/2021-12-03-customizing-view-content-shape-in-swiftui.md

 Keep in mind that you can use any shape you need.
 As you can see in the example above, we use a custom shape that clips the view content to a triangle.

 This week we learned how to customize the shape of the view during interactions via the brand new contentShape view modifier.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!